CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

     return(img)
 ```

-Once Tesseract has processed the iamge, we want to extract both the angle, and how confident *Tesseract* was from the nmetadata.
+Once Tesseract has processed the image, we want to extract both the angle, and how confident *Tesseract* was in it's detection from the metadata.

 ```python
 def extract_angle_confidence(result_dict):
     angle = np.NaN